hashbanger/hashbanger/README.md

 Software Engineer \[Data Science] _(February 2020 - Septemeber 2022)_

-I worked as a full-time employee at To The New after completing their training program.
+I worked as a full-time employee at To The New as my first organization.
 During my time there, I primarily contributed to projects involving computer vision, time-series analysis, and data-driven predictive modeling.

 ---
 **IMS Engineering College**